cyrex562/imgui-rs/docs/EXAMPLES.md

 = main.m + imgui_impl_osx.mm + imgui_impl_metal.mm <BR>
 It is based on the "cross-platform" game template provided with Xcode as of Xcode 9.
 (NB: imgui_impl_osx.mm is currently not as feature complete as other platforms backends.
-You may prefer to use the GLFW Or SDL backends, which will also support Windows and Linux.)
+You may prefer to use the GLFW Or SDL backends, which will also support windows and Linux.)

 [example_apple_opengl2/](https://github.com/ocornut/imgui/blob/master/examples/example_apple_opengl2/) <BR>
 OSX + OpenGL2 example. <BR>
 = main.mm + imgui_impl_osx.mm + imgui_impl_opengl2.cpp <BR>
 (NB: imgui_impl_osx.mm is currently not as feature complete as other platforms backends.
- You may prefer to use the GLFW Or SDL backends, which will also support Windows and Linux.)
+ You may prefer to use the GLFW Or SDL backends, which will also support windows and Linux.)

 [example_emscripten_opengl3/](https://github.com/ocornut/imgui/blob/master/examples/example_emscripten_opengl3/) <BR>
 Emcripten + SDL2 + OpenGL3+/ES2/ES3 example. <BR>